 Canberra Menopause Centre

-Due to an increase in demand, the canberra menopause clinic currently has a five-month waitlist for initial appointments. if you would like to join the waitlist, please contact the clinic on 02 62473077 and speak to our reception team.
+Due to an increase in demand, the Canberra Menopause Centre currently has a five-month waitlist for initial appointments.
+If you would like to join the waitlist, please contact the clinic at 02 62473077 and speak to our reception team.

 Find out how menopause may affect your life and what the Canberra Menopause Centre can do for you.
 Based at SHFPACT, The Canberra Menopause Centre is a dedicated service for those seeking information, support and medical management of menopause symptoms.